canalplus/rx-player/doc/api/Loading_a_Content.md

 which has a codec "incompatible" with the previous one (for example going from avc, a.k.a h264 to hevc, a.k.a. h265).

-This switch can either after the user switches from one track to another or after encountering a new Period in some transport technologies (concept existing for DASH, "local" and MetaPlaylist contents).
+This switch comes either after the user switches from one track to another or after encountering a new Period in some transport technologies (concept existing for DASH, "local" and MetaPlaylist contents).